mzemel/mzemel.github.io/_posts/articles/2021-01-01-learning-to-unlearn.md

 <img src="assets/img/learning/rorschach.jpg" style="display:block;margin-left:auto;margin-right:auto;width:75%;height:75%;" />
 <p style="text-align:center;font-size:medium;">A simple pattern: my parents fighting.</p>

 Patterns that have been useful are reinforced, others are left to wither and decay.
 Concepts like “race”, “religion”, and “politics” are patterns, albeit very high-level ones.
-Visual patterns are most common, but we also form auditory patterns, olfactory patterns, etc.
+Visual patterns are the most common, but we also form auditory patterns, olfactory patterns, etc.

 <img src="assets/img/learning/niko.png" style="display:block;margin-left:auto;margin-right:auto;width:50%;height:50%;" />

 Some patterns are innate.
-A cardboard dummy representing a right-oriented bird (hawk) provokes an escape response in newborn thrushes, but a left-oriented bird (goose) does not.9
+A cardboard dummy representing a right-oriented bird (hawk) provokes an escape response in newborn thrushes, but a left-oriented bird (goose) does not.<sup>9</sup>

 The brain wants optimization.
-When learning, we try to extend existing patterns rather than create entirely new ones.
+When learning, we try to <i>extend</i> existing patterns rather than create entirely new ones.
 To Hegel, we synthesize; to Kant, we practice deontology, constantly amending and extending maxims - for example, saying lying is wrong <i>except</i> when it’s to protect Anne Frank or something.

 What we experience as equilibrium may seem strange to us - being slightly anxious or excited can actually <i>be</i> our baseline.
 Bored animals make easy prey, anyway: boredom lowers your baseline activity level, making it harder to quickly respond to dangerous situations.
 To fight this, we idly stoke our anxiety, replaying past trauma for calibration - to maintain an elevated level of activity.